JaylenGarner/RoamBnB/README.md

       "errors": {
-        "page": "Page must be greater than or equal to 0", "size": "Size must be greater than or equal to 0", "maxLat": "Maximum latitude is invalid",
+        "page": "Page must be greater than or equal to 0", "size": "Size must be greater than or equal to 0", "minPrice": "Maximum price must be greater than 0", "maxPrice": "Minimum price must be greater than 0" }
-        "minLat": "Minimum latitude is invalid",
-        "minLng": "Maximum longitude is invalid",
-        "maxLng": "Minimum longitude is invalid",
-        "minPrice": "Maximum price must be greater than 0", "maxPrice": "Minimum price must be greater than 0" }